kevinhartman/CSharpDocRewriter/README.md

 </p>

 ## Details
-This tools iterates over all XML doc comments in the provided source file(s) one-by-one, opening each for manual editing in Vim, alongside the corresponding source-code element.
+This tools edits all XML doc comments in the provided source file(s) one-by-one, optionally opening each for manual editing in Vim, alongside the corresponding source-code element.

 Predefined macros make it easy to quickly edit C# XML doc tags.